Fall armyworm, buckworm, budworm, and maize budworm

 Fall armyworm (FAW) is a species of moth and a member of the Lepidoptera.
-It feeds on the leaves and stems of more than 80 plant species and causes major damage to economically important cultivated grasses and vegetables.
+It feeds on the leaves and stems of more than 80 plant species and causes major damage to economically important crops.

-FAW is regarded as a highly invasive species due to its ability to spread and reproduce quickly; female can lay above 1000 eggs during her life span.
-The lifecycle of FAW includes egg, sex larval stages, pupa, and adult moth.
-The larvae stage is responsible for damaging the crop, and the adult moths move in the direction of the wind and can reach up to 100 km a day.
+FAW is regarded as a highly invasive species due to its ability to spread and reproduce quickly; female’s can lay over 1000 eggs during her lifespan.
+The lifecycle of FAW includes: egg, sex larval stages, pupa, and adult moth.
+The larvae stage is responsible for damaging the crop, and the adult moths move in the direction of the wind, which can reach up to 100 km a day.
 The adult moth is nocturnal (active at night).

 The adult moth has dark gray, mottled forewings with light and dark splotches.
-Identifying the adults is not an easy task and won't be much help regarding treatment decisions since insecticdes have a low impact at killing them.
+Identifying the adults is not an easy task and won't be much help regarding treatment decisions since insecticides are not efficient means of killing them.

-To differentiate it from other armyworm species, one can use the following characteristics:
+To differentiate fall armyworm from other armyworm species, one can use the following characteristics:

 The fall armyworm has a distinctive white suture in the form of inverted Y-shape between the eyes.

-The fall armyworm’s last abdominal segment on his body has 4 distinct black dots.
+The last abdominal segment on the fall armyworm’s body has 4 distinct black dots.

-The first larval instar is light green colored with a dark head and smooth-skin.
+The first larval instar is a light green color with a dark head and smooth-skin.
 It moves around in a looping motion.
 With time, instars become tan to brown in color and develop white lines lengthwise.